Utah LLC Annual Report (2025 Guide)

 Your first Annual Report is due the year after your LLC was approved.

-For example, let’s say your LLC was approved on March 12, 2024.
-Your first Annual Report is due by March 31, 2025.
-Then your Annual Reports are due by March 31 every year after that.
+For example, let’s say your LLC was approved on August 12, 2025.
+Your first Annual Report is due by August 31, 2026.
+Then your Annual Reports are due by August 31 every year after that.

-The state gives you a 30-day grace period to file your Annual Report late.
+The state gives you a 30-day Grace Period to file your Annual Report late.
 Meaning, you can file your Annual Report up to 30 days late with no penalty and no late fee.

-For example, if your Annual Report due date is March 31, your Grace Period is April 1 to April 30.
-As long as you file before April 30, there is no penalty and no late fee.
+For example, if your Annual Report due date is August 31, your Grace Period is September 1 to September 30.
+As long as you file before September 30, there is no penalty and no late fee.

+If you don’t file your Annual Report within the Grace Period, you have 30 more days to file your Annual Report late.
+This is called the Delinquency Period.
 If you file your Annual Report during this Delinquency Period, you will have to pay a $10 late fee ($28 total).
-There is no other penalty.
-Your LLC is renewed and ready to go.
+Then your LLC will be renewed and ready to go.

 If you don’t file your Annual Report by the end of the Delinquency Period, the state will dissolve (shut down) your LLC.

 This means that the state cancels your business’s registration.
 And technically, you shouldn’t operate an Expired LLC.
-Instead, you need to Reinstate your LLC, which we explain below.

 How do I file my Annual Report in Utah?